-To start up Lighttpd webserver, run the commands below and You can test the status of the server by accessing the IP address of your VPS in a web browser.
-Upon success, you will see the Lighttp welcome page:
+To start up the Lighttpd web server, run the commands below and You can test the status of the server by accessing the IP address of your VPS in a web browser.
+Upon success, you will see the Lighttpd welcome page:

 Step 3.
 Installing MariaDB.